chsasank/plantvillage-challenge/README.md

 $ th main.lua -model resnet -depth 34 -learningRate 0.1 -data path/to/train-val-directories
 ```

 This checkpoints the model every 10 epochs.
-It also saves best model as per validation set.
+It also saves the best model as per validation set.
+You can use these to make a submission.

 ## Submission
 Create a submission using `model.h5`: